 The Sound of Sirens

 The Jewish day starts the evening of the day before… so Memorial Day officially begins in the evening at 20:00, with a siren that lasts for one minute, and a ceremony at the Western Wall.
 The next morning at 11:00, a siren will wail throughout the land for two minutes, and everybody will stop what they are doing and stand in silence.
 Even people driving on highways will get pull over and get out of their car in memory of all those who have perished.
-23,741have been killed in the line of duty leaving many thousands of families bereaved, and 3,150 civilians have died as a result of terror attacks since 1948.
-There are services to commemorate those who have fallen and to honour their memory.
+23,816 have been killed in the line of duty leaving many thousands of families bereaved, and at least 3,150. civilians have died as a result of terror attacks.1 There are services to commemorate those who have fallen and to honour their memory.
 Then later that very evening, the mood shifts 180 degrees, and celebration erupts on the streets for Independence day.

 The British began to remove their troops towards the end of April 1948.
 On May 14 1948, David Ben-Gurion, the chairman of the Jewish Agency for Palestine, announced the formation of the new state of Israel.
 He said,